Ufo (club, Berlin)

 The Ufo (lit.
 UFO) was the first acid house club in Berlin.
-It is considered a pioneering place for the techno scene during the reunification.
+It is considered a pioneering place for the techno scene during the reunification of Germany.
 Residents and guest DJs at the club included, among others, Tanith, Jonzon, Rok, Dr. Motte, Mike van Dijk and the then 13-year-old Kid Paul.

 History

 Ufo

 The techno activists Achim Kohlenberger, Dimitri Hegemann and the former history student Carola Stoiber, founded the Ufo club in 1988 in West Berlin, in its first year it was located at the No. 6 Köpenicker Straße, in Kreuzberg, near Schlesisches Tor in the basement of an old residential building, that their electronic music label Interfisch had rented as headquarters.
 Originally they opened the club with the name Fischbüro.

 The basement room had a ladder for access and an improvised kitchen on the side of the building, it had a ceiling height of only about 6 ft 2.8in (1.90 meters) of space for up 100 people.
 In 1989, it hosted the after party celebration of the first Love Parade.